Skip to content

 })

-# Create snapshot from sandbox
+# Cold snapshot (filesystem only, sandbox stopped)

 sandbox._experimental_create_snapshot("my-sandbox-snapshot")